 You know… it’s funny that I’ve had so many friends and family members ask me if PRP injections are expensive, and I have to say, NO!
 Not at all.

 And, if you are fortunate enough to have more PRP in YOUR blood than I do, then your PRP treatments could probably cost you a lot less than mine have costed me.
-Simply because I’ve had to go in a second time, where if my body had of allowed for MORE PRP during my September appointment, the spinal joints COULD have been treated too.
+Simply because from my understanding I had to go in a second time, where if my body had of allowed for MORE PRP than it offered up during my September appointment, the spinal joints COULD have been treated at the same time.

-This happened for me, only because my genes didn’t allow my blood to have enough PRP to do the quality treatment that the doctors were so hoping for.
+This happened for me, only because my genes didn’t allow my blood to have enough PRP to do the quality treatment that the doctors were so hoping for… really?

 Never mind, I am STILL elated with my results thus far!